Ticketed

 Ship model of HMS Captain in the collections of the National Maritime Museum (SLR1014)

 Tragically, only five months after its commission, on 7 September 1870 HMS Captain capsized off Cape Finisterre in a severe gale.
 Nearly 500 officers and men, including Captain Hugh Burgoyne VC and the ship’s designer Captain Cowper Phipps Coles CB, drowned.
-Only 18 survivors managed to reach the rocky Spanish coast, relaying the horrifying news.
+Only 18 survivors managed to reach the rocky Spanish coast, relaying the horrifying news to Queen Victoria (whose late husband Prince Albert, had supported the design) and a shocked Britain.

-Since 2021, the University of Wolverhampton’s ‘Find the Captain’ project has led an international effort to discover the wreck of this largely forgotten ironclad man-o-war.
-Its location has recently been discovered, allowing further investigation into what happened between design, execution and launch that resulted in the ship being so overweight and unstable, and for a freak storm to turn a uniquely British triumph into tragedy.
+Since 2021, the University of Wolverhampton’s ‘Find the Captain’ project has led an international effort to find the wreck of this largely forgotten ironclad man-o-war.
+Exploration of the Captain's remains will support further investigation into what happened between design, execution and launch that resulted in the ship being so overweight and unstable, that a freak storm could turn a uniquely British triumph into tragedy.

-The event at the Royal Geographical Society features historians Professor Andrew Lambert (Professor of Naval History at King’s College, London), Dr Howard Fuller (Reader in War Studies at the University of Wolverhampton) and Dan Snow (broadcaster and founder of History Hit).
-Hear more from the panel about this revolutionary warship, explore the part it played in changing the face of naval warfare, and follow the continuing extraordinary story of HMS Captain.
+The event at the Royal Geographical Society features historians Professor Andrew Lambert (Professor of Naval History at King’s College, London), Dr Howard Fuller (Reader in War Studies at the University of Wolverhampton) and Dan Snow (broadcaster and founder of the History Hit podcast).
+Explore a small exhibition of artifacts associated with the Captain and hear from the panel about this revolutionary warship, explore the part it played in changing the face of naval warfare, and follow the continuing extraordinary story of HMS Captain.

 Event information